 “While we do think front foundations should be simple, there’s always room for a few flowers,” says Yost, who recommends leaving some space in your landscape to add seasonal color.
 “Whether it’s a few mums you pick up on a grocery store run or some much-anticipated tulip bulbs planted before the snowfall, a little seasonal flair will help bring your curb appeal to life.”

 “Although not exactly a landscape feature, the house is the backdrop for the gardens,” explains Yost.
 “A fresh coat of paint can make your home feel personal, welcoming, and stylish.”
-For 2019, she recommends grays, which are on trend, or warmer tones.
+She recommends grays, which are always on trend, or warmer tones.
 Either way, she cautions against bluish hues, which feel cold and uninviting in spring.

-Not in the mood to revamp your landscape yourself?
-Just ask Tilly, the New York-based brand founded by four high school friends over coffee one afternoon.
-The service, which helps homeowners design the exterior of their dreams, has a presence throughout the Hudson Valley and Westchester, as well as in the Hamptons, Manhattan, and New Jersey.
+Not in the mood to revamp your outdoor spaces yourself?
+Just ask Tilly, the New York-based landscape design brand founded by four high school friends over coffee one afternoon.
 Services begin at $375 and go up to $775 for an entire property redesign.